Skip advert

 • Bulkier than a Caterham; slower steering; ultimately not as thrilling

 It might look like a Caterham from a distance, but it isn’t.
 It’s a GBS, which stands for Great British Sports Cars.
 The Ollerton factory in which it’s built sits amid pretty, rolling countryside, and some nice roads, in Nottinghamshire.
-To learn more, we paid a visit in addtion to driving a GBS Zero on road and track.
+We paid a visit to learn more about the company, and to sample its Seven-style sports car, the GBS Zero, on both road and track.

 ‘It’s about taking the Lotus Seven concept and bringing it right up to date,’ says director Richard Hall.
 The Zero has double-wishbone independent suspension all-round and is longer, wider and roomier than a traditional Seven.
 It still has a steel tubular spaceframe but with stressed aluminium sections making it akin to a semi-monocoque.
 Hall says it’s more than two-thirds stiffer than an equivalent Caterham.